 The Open Challenge consists of a demonstration and a question part.
 All teams have to provide one person (preferably the team-leader) to follow and evaluate the entire Open Challenge.
 Not providing a person results in no score for this team in the OC.
 For the demonstration only two slides are allowed.
 The focus should be on the demonstration.
 When the team enters, it has three minutes for the setup.
 Then the team has maximum five minutes for the demonstration.
 When the demonstration is finished there is another three minutes where the team answers questions and the next team is setting up their demonstration.
 A wireless microphone and a video projector will be available to the teams.
+The video projector can only be used to show your affiliation (team name, institute, country, ...) and for the internal workings of the robot during the demonstration.
+It is mandatory to make a handout of you presentation of 1 or 2 pages, stating at least you team name and a short description of the demonstration at the Open Challenge and a recent picture of the robot.
 The demonstration and the questioning influence the score.